jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (d) has failed to comply with conditions in their individual scope of practice stated under section 77(1)﻿(b); or (e) has performed a social work service that is included in a scope of practice of the social work profession but is not included in that social worker’s individual scope of practice; or
   (f) has failed to act in accordance with any condition included in their individual scope of practice.
-(2) A social worker is guilty of professional misconduct if he or she— (a) breaches the code of conduct; or
+(2) A social worker is guilty of professional misconduct if the social worker— (a) breaches the code of conduct; or
-  (b) while practising as a social worker, claims or holds himself or herself out to be registered while not holding a current practising certificate; or
+  (b) while practising as a social worker, claims or holds themselves out to be registered while not holding a current practising certificate; or
   (c) fails to report to the Board as required by section 51(1A); or (d) commits an act or omission that, in the opinion of the Tribunal, has brought or is likely to bring discredit to the social work profession.
-(3) The Tribunal must not make an order under section 83 in respect of an offence for which a social worker was convicted if, when the Board decided he or she should be registered, it was—
+(3) The Tribunal must not make an order under section 83 in respect of an offence for which a social worker was convicted if, when the Board decided the social worker should be registered, it was—
   (a) aware of the conviction; and
   (b) adequately informed of the circumstances of the offence.
-(4) A social worker is not guilty of a disciplinary offence just because he or she has practised honestly and in good faith a theory of social work that is not in conflict with the code of conduct.
+(4) A social worker is not guilty of a disciplinary offence just because the social worker has practised honestly and in good faith a theory of social work that is not in conflict with the code of conduct.

 ### 83 Penalties
 (1) If satisfied of any matter referred to in section 82(1), the Tribunal may make any or all of the following orders:
   (a) an order that—
     (i) the registration of the social worker concerned be cancelled, or their registration or practising certificate be suspended for a period of not more than 3 years; or
-    (ii) for a period of not more than 3 years, he or she may practise as a social worker only in accordance with stated conditions in their individual scope of practice (as to employment, supervision, or otherwise):
+    (ii) for a period of not more than 3 years, the social worker may practise as a social worker only in accordance with stated conditions in their individual scope of practice (as to employment, supervision, or otherwise):
-  (b) an order that he or she is censured:
+  (b) an order that the social worker is censured:
-  (c) an order that he or she pay a fine of not more than $10,000 to the Board:
+  (c) an order that the social worker pay a fine of not more than $10,000 to the Board:
-  (ca) an order that they apologise to the complainant:
+  (ca) an order that the social worker apologise to the complainant:
-  (d) an order that he or she undergo stated additional training, professional development, or both:
+  (d) an order that the social worker undergo stated additional training, professional development, or both:
-  (e) an order that he or she pay part or all of the costs and expenses of and incidental to any or all of the following:
+  (e) an order that the social worker pay part or all of the costs and expenses of and incidental to any or all of the following:
     (i) any investigation made by the Health and Disability Commissioner under the Health and Disability Commissioner Act 1994 in relation to the subject matter of any charge concerned:
     (ii) any inquiry made by a professional conduct committee in relation to the subject matter of any charge concerned:
     (iii) the prosecution of any charge concerned by the Director of Proceedings or professional conduct committee: